slatedocs/slate/source/includes/stackpath/_workloads.md

 `id`<br/>*string* | A workload's unique identifier.
 `stackId`<br/>*UUID* | The ID of the stack that a workload belongs to.
 `slug`<br/>*string* | A workload's programmatic name.
 Workload slugs are used to build its instances names.
-`version`<br/>*string* | A version number for the workload.
-Versions start at 1 when they are created and increment by 1 every time they are updated.
 `type`<br/>*string* | Specify whether a workload is a VM-based workload or container-based.
 Can be either 'VM' or 'CONTAINER'.
 `image`<br/>*string* | The location of a Docker image to run as a container.
 Only available when `type`is equal to 'CONTAINER'.
 `cpu`<br/>*string* | The number of vCPUs for the workload's instance.